How To Make A Speaker or Subwoofer Louder Without An Amplifier

 Ways to Make Your Speaker and Subwoofer Louder Without An Amplifier

-Now there are a number of ways you can go about making your speaker louder without the need of an amplifier:
+Now there are a number of ways you can go about making your speaker louder without the need for an amplifier:

 One of the reasons you may be experiencing audio issues with your speaker is due to vibrations from its enclosure.
 Vibrations can influence a speaker’s overall output by adding noise.